 These sort of messages give the impression that electronic communication is more environmentally friendly than traditional, paper-based communication.
 But it is very difficult to make such a statement without considering the full lifetime of those different mediums.

-As has been discussed throughout this booklet, paper is a uniquely renewable and sustainable product.
-The main raw material, wood, is grown and harvested in a carefully controlled and sustainable way – so sustainable, in fact, that European forests, where most of the raw material comes from, have grown by an area the size of Switzerland in just 10 years.6
+Paper is a uniquely renewable and sustainable product.
+The main raw material, wood, is grown and harvested in a carefully controlled and sustainable way – so sustainable, in fact, that European forests, where most of the raw material comes from, have grown by an area the size of Switzerland in just 10 years.1

 The environmental impacts of our ever-increasing digital world cannot be ignored.
-The ICT industry accounts for approximately 2% of global emissions, on par with emissions from the global aviation sector.7
+The ICT industry accounts for around 2.5-3% of global greenhouse gas emissions and this is predicted to rise to 14% by 2040.2

 Businesses and individuals are increasingly using ‘cloud’ services.
 These mega data-centres store almost everything we do online; including our web searches, our social media posts and our online statements.